kbengine/kbengine/kbe/src/lib/python/Doc/library/urllib.request.rst

    containing the image.

    *unverifiable* should indicate whether the request is unverifiable, as defined by RFC 2965.
-It defaults to False.
+It defaults to ``False``.
 An unverifiable request is one whose URL the user did not have the option to approve.
 For example, if the request is for an image in an HTML document, and the user had no option to approve the automatic fetching of the image, this should be true.

+   *method* should be a string that indicates the HTTP request method that will be used (e.g. ``'HEAD'``).
+If provided, its value is stored in the :attr:`~Request.method` attribute and is used by :meth:`get_method()`.
+   Subclasses may indicate a default method by setting the :attr:`~Request.method` attribute in the class itself.

+   .. versionchanged:: 3.3
+      :attr:`Request.method` argument is added to the Request class.

+   .. versionchanged:: 3.4
+      Default :attr:`Request.method` may be indicated at the class level.

 .. class:: OpenerDirector()